NeverSinkDev/FilterBlade-Public-Assets/README.md

 - Keep the bullet points as short as possible (<80 characters)
 - Double-check for typos

+## License tl;dr

+MIT License.
+You can use this data however you wish and for all your POE project needs, just tell where it came from.

 ## Deployment

 Changes in this file autodeploy to: https://beta.filterblade.xyz